KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 Although we may have unrealistic short-term expectations for AI, the long-term picture is looking bright.

 #### 1.2 Before deep learning: a brief history of machine learning

+Deep learning is popular but not the only form of machine learning used.

+####  1.2.1 Probabilistic modeling

+Probabilistic modeling is the application of the principles of statistics to data analysis.
+It was one of the earliest forms of machine learning, and it’s still widely used to this day.
+One of the best-known algorithms in this category is the Naive Bayes algorithm.

+ Naive Bayes is a type of machine-learning classifier based on applying Bayes’ theorem while assuming that the features in the input data are all independent

+A closely related model is the logistic regression (logreg for short), which is sometimes considered to be the “hello world” of modern machine learning.
+Don’t be misled by its name—logreg is a classification algorithm rather than a regression algorithm.

+#### 1.2.2 Early neural networks

+.
+Although the core ideas of neural networks were investigated in toy forms as early as the 1950s, the approach took decades to get started.
+For a long time, the missing piece was an efficient way to train large neural networks.
+This changed in the mid-1980s, Licensed to <null>
+Before deep learning: a brief history of machine learning 15 when multiple people independently rediscovered the Backpropagation algorithm— a way to train chains of parametric operations using gradient-descent optimization (later in the book, we’ll precisely define these concepts)—and started applying it to neural networks.

+#### 1.2.3 Kernel methods

+Kernel methods are a group of
+classification algorithms, the best known of which is the support vector machine (SVM).

+SVMs aim at solving classification problems by finding good decision boundaries (see figure 1.10) between two sets of points belonging to two different categories.

+A kernel function is a computationally tractable operation that maps any two points in your initial space to the distance between these points in your target representation space, completely bypassing the explicit computation of the new representation.

+#### 1.2.4 Decision trees, random forests, and gradient boosting machines

+Decision trees are flowchart-like structures that let you classify input data points or predict output values given inputs (see figure 1.11).
+They’re easy to visualize and interpret.

+the Random Forest algorithm introduced a robust, practical take on decision-tree learning that involves building a large number of specialized decision trees and then ensembling their outputs.

+A gradient boosting machine, much like a random forest, is a machine-learning technique based on ensembling weak prediction models, generally decision trees.
+It uses gradient boosting, a way to improve any machine-learning model by iteratively training new models that specialize in addressing the weak points of the previous models.